-Pursuant to the terms of the Consent Decree and in order to meet its obligations under the Spill Prevention Control and Countermeasures ("SPCC"), a program under the Oil Pollution Control Act of 1990, the Authority has completed in October 2009 its implementation of corrective measures at all of its facilities.
+Pursuant to the terms of the Consent Decree and in order to meet its obligations under the Spill Prevention Control and Countermeasures ("SPCC"), a program under the Oil Pollution Control Act of 1990, the Authority continues to implement corrective measures at all of its facilities.
 This program included major overhauls to dikes and fuel tanks.
+As of December 2009, the Authority completed all compliance projects under the SPCC program of the Consent Decree in accordance with the established scope of work.

-The Authority has been inspecting its oil filled equipment substations and evaluating the impact of the new SPCC requirements that become effective on November 10, 2010.
-The Authority has completed 80% of the work required for the facilities to timely meet the new SPCC requirements and anticipates that it will be able to complete the remaining work on or before November 10, 2010.
+The Authority has been inspecting its oil filled equipment substations and evaluating the impact of the new SPCC requirements that became effective on November 10, 2010.
+The Authority has completed most of the work required for the facilities to timely meet the new SPCC requirements and anticipates that it will be able to complete the remaining work on or before January of 2011.
+The cost of this project is currently estimated at \$3.6 million.